jcorrado76/sparkify_dwh_redshift/README.md

 The driver scripts are `create_tables.py`, which drops any already existing tables, and creates the tables to be used in this project, and `etl.py`, which loads the data from the S3 bucket into the staging tables, and then from the staging tables into the final tables.

+The user simply needs to run:
+`python create_tables.py`
+`python etl.py`

+To create the tables and run the ETL logic.
+To replicate the same environment that was used for the development of this repo, an `environment.txt` file is provided.
+Create a conda environment with:
+`conda create --name [env_name] --file environment.txt`

+Then, run your python commands.

-The SQL queries are defined into the `sql_queries` directory.
+The SQL queries are defined in the `sql_queries` directory.
 Inside the `sql_queries` directory, there are two subdirectories, `create` and `load`.

 The `create` subdirectory contains the SQL query definitions for dropping the tables, as well as creating both the staging and the final tables.